MajaK02/Over-The-Rainbow/README.md

   The navigation dropdown button appears to work as intended on the tablet size.
 While the navbar is responsive across all devices, the dropdown remains white, rather than being the color of the navbar (light brown) and it slightly extends beyond the screen size, cutting of the right hand size of the dropdown box.

   - I have attempted to debug this issue using copilot, perplexity.ai and Chrome Devtools, however at this moment in time it remains unresolved.

-  __Contact us card sizing__
-  The 4 cards on the contact us page have no space between their end and the top of the footer.
-This has been altered and worked on using copilot and perplexity.ai however while the three cards on the homepage work as intended, these 4 do not.

   __Hero image__
   Once deployed, the hero image on the main landing page does not appear.